-During 2017, VinciWorks will release a new e-learning course on tax evasion.
+Well before the law comes into force in September 2017, VinciWorks will release a new e-learning course on tax evasion.
 The course will teach employees how to spot tax evaders, and what reporting procedures are required of them.
 The training will likely cover:

 The organisation’s policies and procedures, which include provisions of The

 Act and any other regulatory rules and principles:

 - An explanation of when and how to seek advice and report any concerns or

 suspicions of tax evasion or wider financial crime, including whistleblowing

 - An explanation of the term ‘tax evasion’ and associated fraud

 - An explanation of an employee’s duty under the law

 - The penalties relating to the person and corporate entity for committing an